alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 -   The French translation is one of the most complete today
 -   Use of a web platform based on Zanata: <https://translate.openstack.org/>

-## DevStack : quickly run OpenStack
+## DevStack: quickly run OpenStack

 ### DevStack use cases